-Titebond III has been the serious woodworker's glue of choice for over 10 years.
-This PVA Type 1 wood glue is completely waterproof, making it perfect for interior and exterior use.
+The serious woodworker's product of choice for over 10 years.
+This PVA Type 1 formula is completely waterproof, making it perfect for interior and exterior use.

-Elmer's wood glue is sandable and paintable, making it ideal for hobbyists looking to get creative with their woodworking.
-A PVA Type 1 glue that's available in a variety of sizes.
+Sandable and paintable, making it ideal for hobbyists looking to get creative with their woodworking.
+A PVA Type 1 formula that's available in a variety of sizes.

-Not the fastest-drying glue — needs the full 24-hour cure time to completely harden.
+Not the fastest-drying —needs the full 24-hour cure time to completely harden.

-This PVA Type 2 wood glue isn't as waterproof as Titebond, but it's great for indoor projects like furniture and cabinet making.
+This PVA Type 2 formula is a great option for indoor projects like furniture and cabinet-making.
 With a clamp time of only 20-30 minutes, it dries significantly faster than other products in a similar price range.

-When speed is important, this is the glue for you.
-It sets in under 60 seconds, works on wood and fabric, and dries clear.
-The nozzle doesn't clog easily, and it comes with a 60-day satisfaction guarantee.
+When speed is important, this is the one for you.
+It sets in under 60 seconds, also works on fabric, and dries clear.
+The nozzle doesn't clog easily.

-The nozzle isn't adjustable, and the glue is prone to dripping down the side of the bottle.
+The nozzle isn't adjustable, and the product is prone to dripping down the side of the bottle.

 You’ve got two pieces of wood to put together.
 You can nail them, screw them, or glue them.
-The big advantage of wood glue is that, used properly, the join is invisible and won’t detract from the finished piece.
-It’s generally considered a mark of quality.
+The big advantage of wood glue is that, used properly, the join is invisible and won’t detract from the finished piece, which is generally considered a mark of quality.
 Sometimes you have small pieces of wood to join, and then it’s not so much about quality but that a screw or nail might simply be too big.